uidaholib/sbProgram/README.md

 The program should be up and running!

-Go to your favorite browser and type in
+Go to your favorite browser (while in development, sbMACRO works best on Google Chrome) and type in
 ```
 http://localhost:5000/
 ```

-You can now interact with the sbMACRO Web Application
+You can then interact with the sbMACRO Web Application.

 ## Built With
 ScienceBase API,